Spectrum Estimation through Kirchhoff Random Forests: Sampling Kirchhoff forests

 Consider a rooted spanning forest and declare each tree to be either {\it active\/} or {\it frozen\/}.
 Such forests $\phi$ with active and frozen trees will be the configurations of our Markov process.
 Each root is also declared to be active or frozen, in accordance with the status of the tree it belongs to.
 We will denote by $(\phi, A)$ the configuration with active root set $A \subset \rho(\phi)$ in the forest $\phi$, and by $\Psi^{q; \phi, A}$ the process $\Psi^q$ started at $(\phi, A)$.

 Here are the evolution rules of $\Psi^q$: \begin{itemize} \item frozen roots will remain such; \item each active root freezes at rate $q$, and so does the tree it belongs to; \item each active root in $x \in \cl X$ also adds at rate $w(x, y)$ the arrow $(x, y)$ to the current forest $\phi$ with two possible outcomes: \begin{itemize} \item a cycle appears in $\phi \cup \{(x, y)\}$, i.e. if $(x, y)$ joins $x$ to some node $y$ in its tree.
 In this case, each arrow in the cycle is erased, the tree is fragmented, new roots appear at each site along the erased cycle, and $\phi$ is updated to this smaller forest (with less edges). \item otherwise $\phi' = \phi \cup \{(x, y)\}$ is a rooted spanning forest and $\phi$ is updated to $\phi'$, so that the root $x$ disappears, and two trees coalesce. \end{itemize} In the fragmentation case, new trees are declared active trees.
-In the coalescence case, the status of the new tree is inherited from that of its root. \end{itemize} $\Psi^q$ can then evolve in four different manners only: \begin{itemize} \item by freezing a tree; \item by fragmenting an active tree into smaller active trees; \item by grafting an active tree on another one to get a larger active tree; \item by grafting an active tree on a frozen tree to get a larger frozen tree. \end{itemize} \paragraph{Building $\Phi_{q}$ from $\Psi^{q; \emptyset, \cl X}$---} By starting $\Psi^q$ from the configuration with $n$ active roots, (so that the initial forest $\phi$ is the empty one), running $\Psi^q$ amounts to discovering marks and arrows of the stack representation in a random order determined by the successive times when the active roots add a new arrow.
+In the coalescence case, the status of the new tree is inherited from that of its root. \end{itemize} $\Psi^q$ can then evolve in four different manners only: \begin{itemize} \item by freezing a tree; \item by fragmenting an active tree into smaller active trees; \item by grafting an active tree on another one to get a larger active tree; \item by grafting an active tree on a frozen tree to get a larger frozen tree. \end{itemize}

+\textbf{Building $\Phi_{q}$ from $\Psi^{q; \emptyset, \cl X}$---} By starting $\Psi^q$ from the configuration with $n$ active roots, (so that the initial forest $\phi$ is the empty one), running $\Psi^q$ amounts to discovering marks and arrows of the stack representation in a random order determined by the successive times when the active roots add a new arrow.
 Indeed, the difference with Wilson's order, where only the current node can add an edge or freeze, is that here all active roots can add edges and freeze.
 This is illustrated in Figure \ref{Random.fig}.
 The abelianity implies that $\Phi_q$ is the final configuration of $\Psi^{q; \emptyset, \cl X}$.